Retreats & Conferences

 Activities & Services

 IAWAH offers a variety of seasonal activities.
-There is something for everyone--from a self guided nature hike or canoe ride to a high ropes experience.
+There is something for everyone--from a self guided nature hike or canoe ride to a team challenge experience.

 Available at no extra fee: